Losing weight and keeping it off

 - Personal motivation, support and advice via phone, SMS, email, message board and mail.

 The program has been successful in helping participants to reduce their weight by an average of 7 per cent.
-More than 80% of participants finish the program.
+More than 80 per cent of participants finish the program.

-HCF is interested in the use of incentives to maintain weight loss after the program finishes.
+HCF was interested in ways to help its members to maintain the weight they had lost after the program finishes.

-The project will investigate the effectiveness of financial incentives to maintain weight loss that participants achieve during the HWFL program.
+The project investigated the effectiveness of a 12-month maintenance program to maintain weight loss that participants achieve during the HWFL program.

 What are the expected outcomes?

-The project is expected to show whether financial incentives help participants of weight loss programs to maintain their weight loss after the end of a program.
+The project showed whether a structured maintenance program helps participants of weight loss programs to maintain their weight loss longer term.

 Associate Professor Philayrath Phongsavan, The University of Sydney